nix-community/pypi2nix/README.rst

 Using ``setuptools``::

+    # not yet working
     % pypi2nix setup.py

 Using ``requirements.txt`` (created by ``pip freeze``)::

+    # working but only if you provide full set of dependencies
+    # eg. pip freeze will give you this
     % pypi2nix requirements.txt

 Using ``zc.buildout``::

+    # not yet working
     % pypi2nix buildout.cfg

 To step into development environment::